wetryingtodorock/getblock-docs/en/rpc-service/dgb/json-rpc/dgb_listwallets.md

 ---
-title: dgb:listwallets \[POST\] {disallowed}
+title: dgb:listwallets  {disallowed} - DigiByte
-description: Returns a list of currently loaded wallets.For full information on the wallet, use “getwalletinfo”
+description: Example code for the dgb:listwallets  {disallowed} json-rpc method. Сomplete guide on how to use dgb:listwallets  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters